Dark Sheep

 Sound 9

 Dark Sheep is an addictive block-pushing puzzle game that combines the classic Sokoban formula with some new elements.
-The Commodore 64 inspired visuals and retro soundtrack, along with the horror theme, sets this game apart.
-However, it is also enjoyable enough that even players who are not necessarily into retro stuff will get hooked.
+The Commodore 64 inspired visuals, retro soundtrack, and horror theme set this game apart.
+However, it is also enjoyable enough that even players not necessarily into retro stuff will get hooked.

-Gameplay: Straightforward to pick up and play, but some of the puzzles are downright devious.
+Gameplay: Dark Sheep is straightforward to pick up and play, but some of the puzzles are downright devious.

-Graphics: Very simple but true to the Commodore 64 era from which it draws inspiration.
+Graphics: The visuals are very simple but true to the Commodore 64 era from which it draws inspiration.

 Summary 8.0 Great